Zarbba/marvel-champions-game-logger/README.md

 * Implement search functionality for logs and users
 * Improve design to be more readable on smaller devices
 * Move pagination and utility from JS logic to mongoDB for efficiency
+* Make delete confirmation a modal instead of a full page